robvanuden/web/source/index.md

     </div>
     <div class="col-md-6 list-right">
       <h2><span class="icon icon-price-tag2"></span> Path Construction</h2>
-      <p>Absolute and relative paths can be constructed using the <code>/</code> or <code>+</code> operators, which will automatically adjust the directory separator to the underlying OS.
+      <p>Absolute and relative paths can be constructed using the <code>/</code> division operator, which will automatically adjust the directory separator to the underlying OS.
 If required, paths can also be casted to match other platforms.</p>
       <div class="feature-list-img"><img src="images/path-construction.png" alt="Path Construction"></div>
     </div>
   </div>